Nonuniqueness and Convergence to Equivalent Solutions in Observer-based Inverse Reinforcement Learning: Introduction

-The contributions are as follows: \begin{enumerate} \item This article extends the IRL HSO in \cite{SCC.Self.Coleman.ea2021a} to problems where the observed trajectories are optimal with respect to multiple cost functions. \item Due to the presence of multiple solutions, the analysis approach in \cite{SCC.Self.Coleman.ea2021a}, where the error between the true and the estimated cost function is analyzed, is no longer feasible.
-In this paper, a novel data informativity condition is developed, along with a novel analysis approach to guarantee convergence of the learned solution to a neighborhood of an equivalent solution. \item The utility of the developed model-based IRL algorithim is demonstrated in simulation by applying it to a unmanned air vehicle (UAV) pilot modeling problem. \end{enumerate}
+Motivated by \cite{SCC.Self.Coleman.ea2021a}, the method developed in this paper identifies an equivalent cost functional for the expert given measurements of the control input and the output of the expert in an observer framework.
+Specifically, the History Stack Observer (HSO) from \cite{SCC.Self.Coleman.ea2021a}, originally designed under the uniqueness assumption, is extended to IRL problems that admit multiple solutions.
+The re-designed HSO is a true extension of the HSO from \cite{SCC.Self.Coleman.ea2021a} in the sense that it identifies the true cost functional of the expert, up to a scaling factor, if the IRL problem has a unique solution.
+While nonuniqueness is studied in the observer context in \cite{SCC.Town.Morrison.ea2023}, the definition of equivalence used in this paper is stronger than the one in \cite{SCC.Town.Morrison.ea2023}.
+As a result, the analysis that proves convergence to equivalent solutions is more involved than the analysis in \cite{SCC.Town.Morrison.ea2023}.
+In addition, the practically relevant case of convergence to approximately equivalent solutions is studied in this paper.

-The paper is structured as follows: Section \ref{Section: Probs Form} contains the problem formulation.
-Section \ref{Section: HSO_Mods} contains the modified HSO and stability analysis.
-Section \ref{Section: Simulations} contains simulation results and describes the problem of learning a pilot's skill from their observed trajectories as well as the model development.
-Section \ref{Section: Conclusion} concludes the paper.
+This article extends the IRL HSO in \cite{SCC.Self.Coleman.ea2021a} to problems where the observed trajectories can be optimal with respect to multiple cost functionals.
+A learner with access to the state space model, controller input, and measurement data reconstructs an equivalent cost functional of an expert.
+Since recovery of the true cost functional cannot be expected in such problems, analysis of the error between the estimated cost functional and the true cost functional, as done in \cite{SCC.Self.Coleman.ea2021a}, is no longer useful.
+In this paper, a novel analysis approach that guarantees convergence of the learned solution to a neighborhood of an equivalent solution is developed.
+Under sufficient data informativity conditions, a new equivalence metric is designed such that convergence of the equivalence metric to zero implies convergence to an equivalent solution.
+The developed modification to the HSO is inspired by ridge regression, but has a surprising convergence property.
+Under ideal conditions (no noise and persistently exciting regressor), the convergence is exact, as opposed to ridge regression, where the solutions are off by a factor proportional to the regularization coefficient.